anastasiachapel/SQL-Data-Modeling/README.md

    ```
 2. Open the `schema.sql` file in your database management system (DBMS).
 3. Execute the script to create the database schema.
-4. Verify table relationships using the ERD diagram (if provided).
+4. Verify table relationships using the ERD diagram.

 ## 📊 Schema Overview
 The database includes **33 tables**, structured with `PRIMARY KEY` and `FOREIGN KEY` constraints to maintain **referential integrity**.